nobody1570/lclpy/README.md

 ## Tests

-Most of the modules of locsearch have some [doctests](https://docs.python.org/3/library/doctest.html) included.
+Most of the modules of lclpy have some [doctests](https://docs.python.org/3/library/doctest.html) included.

 One can perform these by importing a module and then using the following code in the interactive interpreter: